View Space: Learning Representation across Arbitrary Graphs: Guidelines for Selecting View Finder Sets

 Mixing RW and SYM filters improves performance for hop sizes 1 through 3 but not for 4 and 5.
 This suggests that multiple filter types can introduce complementary information into the view space, yielding better performance at moderate hop sizes.
 However, at larger hops the benefit diminishes, likely due to redundant or overly diffuse information. }

 \revised{ Consistent with the earlier results, mixing Cheb with either RW or SYM does not improve performance beyond $K=1$.
-This suggests that the degradation caused by high-frequency noise in the view space cannot be mitigated simply by adding more stable views.}
+This suggests that the degradation caused by high-frequency noise cannot be mitigated simply by adding more stable views.}

 \revised{ \mypar{Guidelines} Based on these observations, we recommend constructing view-finder sets by combining diffusion-style filters (SYM, RW) with moderate hop sizes (typically 2–3).
 Spectral filters such as Chebyshev should be used cautiously, as higher-order variants can amplify high-frequency noise and lead to overfitting in GVT.
 Finally, because the computational cost of RGVT grows quadratically with the number of view finders (see \Cref{appendix:complexity}), it is important to keep the set compact. }